1.1 This Society shall be known as the “Singapore Fintech Association”, hereinafter referred to as the “Association”.

 8.1 The administration of the Association shall be entrusted to a Committee consisting of the following:

 A Vice President

 Seven (7) Ordinary Committee Members (which (save as set out in paragraph 8.3) shall include an Immediate Past President)

 Unless with the prior approval in writing of the Registrar or an Assistant Registrar of Societies, a majority of the Committee Members shall be Singapore citizens or permanent residents.
 In addition, the President, Secretary, and Treasurer must be Singapore citizens or permanent residents.
 Foreign Diplomats shall not serve as Committee Members.
 The Committee shall be elected at the General Meeting in accordance with this paragraph 8.

 8.2 Only one representative of any member company may be elected to the Committee.
 At least half of the Committee members must be representatives of Ordinary Members.
-No more than two (2) Committee members may be from a bank or insurance company or finance company or trust company registered with the Monetary Authority of Singapore.
+No more than two (2) Committee members may be from a bank or insurance company or finance company or trust company regulated by the Monetary Authority of Singapore.

 8.4 Election will be by secret ballot, electronic voting or show of hands, at the option of the Committee members.
-In the event of a tie, a revote shall be taken and if it still results in a tie, a lot shall be drawn to determine who shall be the successful candidate unless the contesting candidate(s) withdrew in favour of one of themselves.
+In the event of a tie, a lot shall be drawn to determine who shall be the successful candidate unless the contesting candidate(s) withdraws in favour of one of themselves.